usableprivacy/upribox/docs/source/intro.rst

 de/activate wifi
 ****************

-If you have SSH enabled you can connect to your upribox and deactivate both, Ninja and/or Silent WiFi:
+If you have SSH enabled you can connect to your upribox and deactivate both, Ninja and Silent WiFi:

 ::